EziamakaNV/Grain-Receipt/README.md

 ## `Usage Or Flow`

-The postman collection has been published at:
+The postman collection has been published and can be tested at:
 - [Postman Collection](https://documenter.getpostman.com/view/5211679/VUxKSp2w)

 1.) `Create a collateral` : Create a collateral Id by using the Post a Collateral endpoint.
 An important property in the response body is the collateralId that's returned